tomost2019/dj-colors/README.md

 5. Pushed the project by using "Git Push"
 6. Go to settings on Github and enable Github Pages and paste a link in the description.

 Others that are interested in this project can make a copy of their own by downloading it or fork it on GitHub to make a copy to your own account.
-Import it to your IDE and run it.
+Import it to your IDE by using git clone https://github.com/tomost2019/dj-colors.git and run it.
 The code works without a proper IDE as well.
 Just open index.html.

 ## Credits